 ‘It’ll be fun.’
 Harry grinned.
 ‘Although we’ll have to be careful.
 Don’t want to mess up and lose my bird-girl.’

 ‘You have to be careful, too.’
 Fleur cocked her head at the sound of thudding upon the stairs.
 ‘I saw your notes in the margins.
 You designed the next one yourself.’

 ‘Yes.
-It’ll be ok, though, especially when I have you around to nurse me back to health.’
+It’ll be okay, though, especially when I have you around to nurse me back to health.’

 Salazar would be proud.
-He squashed the hollow claws before they could sink too deep.
+He crushed the hollow claws before they could sink too deep.
 Salazar will be proud.
 I will see him again.

 ‘I won’t be gentle on you just because you thought it was a good idea to empty your veins for a fractional advantage over others,’ Fleur jibed.